juliaigz/CoffeeTrack-Ordinals/README.md

 5. **Certification**: ✅ Verifies compliance with organic and fair trade standards.
 6. **Export**: 🚢 Registers export details, including shipment and destination information.

-Let me know if you need any other changes!

 ## How to Start the Project

 ### Key Commands